MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ---
-title: Change themes, fonts, text, and contrast for accessibility
+title: Change themes, fonts, text, & accessibility options in Visual Studio
 description: Learn how to change Visual Studio color themes, font colors, text sizes, extra-contrast colors, and more for ease of use and accessibility concerns.
 titleSuffix: ''
 ms.date: 04/21/2023